saifkhichi96/sad-instruct/DATASET_CARD.md

 <!-- Provide a quick summary of the dataset. -->

-SID: Situational Instructions Database for dynamic task guidance in 3D environments.
+SAD: Situational Awareness Database for dynamic task guidance in 3D environments.

 ## Dataset Details